dariotoman/website/_pages/teaching/eco403_esttab/eco403_using_esttab.md

 	keep(ln_gnppc ln_pop);
 #delimit cr
 ```
 The output file that this command produces will look like this - much easier than manually creating a table in LaTeX.
-You can also create _booktabs_ tables (simply add the `booktabs` option in the `esttab` command and make sure you are loading the correct packages in your .tex file. _Booktabs_ tables look much nicer than the .tex default.
+You can also create _booktabs_ tables (simply add the `booktabs` option in the `esttab` command and make sure you are loading the correct packages in your .tex file). _Booktabs_ tables look much nicer than the .tex default.

 ```
 {